 The great patio, dominated by the 15th century loggia, continues to be very appealing for visitors.
 It is an impressive example of the survival of the symbolic meaning of the place.
 This was the administrative, political and religious centre of the Roman era, as well as a Christian temple, at least since the 11th century, a Bishop’s Palace since the second half of the 12th century and a Museum since 1911.
 It is, therefore, one of the most complex and exciting spots of the city.
-The collections

 The collections – Sculpture, Precious Metals, Painting, Ceramics, Textiles, Furniture and Archaeology – come in the main from disbanded monasteries and convents in the diocese of Coimbra and reflect the richness and high culture of the Catholic church and its patrons, especially during the Middle Ages and the Renaissance.
 To peruse the collections is like once again living through the main artistic fashions that dominated Europe from the 12th to the 18th century.